Religion in Albania: Irreligion

 Irreligion is and has been historically present among Albanians.
+In the 2023 Census, considerable share, 13.8 percent, stated that they are believers but do not belong to any particular religion or faith, while 3.6 % declared that they are ‘Atheists’, and 10.2% declared ‘Prefer not to answer’ to the question on religion.
 Nowadays, estimations of the size of the irreligious population vary widely.
-The self-declared atheist population has been given figures ranging from 2.5% to 8% to 9% while other estimates of irreligiosity have reported figures of 39% declaring as "atheists"(9%) or "nonreligious"(30%), 61% not saying religion was "important" to their lives, and 72% "non-practising".
+The self-declared atheist population has been given figures ranging from 3.6% to 8% to 9% while other estimates of irreligiosity have reported figures of 39% declaring as "atheists"(9%) or "nonreligious"(30%), 61% not saying religion was "important" to their lives, and 72% "non-practising".

 Albanian national revivalists in the 19th century such as Faik Konica, Jani Vreto, and Zef Jubani were often anti-clerical in rhetoric (Konica said in 1897: "Every faith religion makes me puke", or Më vjen për të vjellur nga çdo fe), but the first advocate of atheism in modern Albania is thought to have been Ismet Toto, a publicist and revolutionary whose 1934 anti-religious polemic, Grindje me klerin, was one of the first known works advocating against the practice of religion itself in the Albanian language.

 Under Socialist rule in 1967, leader Enver Hoxha persecuted and outlawed public religious practice and adopted state atheism.